NREL/BACnet-state/README.md

 - JRuby must be installed.
 We run the application using JRuby 1.7.4 and cannot confirm compatibility with other versions of JRuby.
 - Mongo must be installed and running.
 - Clone this repo and run `bundle install`.
-- Clone and build NREL's [BACnet Scraper](https://github.com/NREL/bacnet).
+- Clone and build the [Building Agent BACnet Scraper](https://github.com/NREL/bacnet).
 The BACnet library should be installed at the same level as BACnet-state:
 ````````sh
 /my-project/bacnet
 /my-project/bacnet-state